neuro-sys/sector-cpc/docs/README.md

 ## Examples

-Create a new DSK image:
+Create a new disk image:

 ```
 ./sector-cpc --new test.dsk
 ```

-Insert a file into the image:
+Insert a file into disk image:

 ```
 ./sector-cpc --file test.dsk insert test.txt